tpaschalis/tpaschalis.github.io/_posts/2020-11-04-one-year-at-beat.markdown

 All things considered, 2020 has been for most people a stressful, depressing year that should just move out of the way.

-Personally, I *extremely* blessed that this past year has been *at least* kind to me and people around me; I don't take it for granted and hope to spread some of these good vibes all around.
+Personally, I feel *extremely* blessed that this past year has been *at least* kind to me and people around me; I don't take it for granted and hope to spread some of these good vibes all around.

 So, with year number two lining up, I'm thinking to myself. *Where next?*  🚀